-Convergys is conversant in the languages of customer satisfaction.
-The company provides businesss services designed to maximize customer service, acquisition, and retention.
+Convergys is conversant in the languages of global customer satisfaction.
+The company provides business services designed to maximize customer service, acquisition, and retention from about 130 customer contact centers in about 30 countries.
 Convergys' call center agents handle customer service interactions such as account service, billing inquiries, and technical support.
 The company targets customers in industries such as communications, financial services, technology, retail, healthcare, and government.
 Convergys was formed as a division of

 and spun off in 1998.

 Convergys has been working to restructure and streamline its operations to improve efficiency and reduce costs.
 It has two business segments: Customer Management, Agent Services; and Customer Management, Customer Interaction Technology (CIT).
 Previously it operated through three segments: Customer Management, Information Management, and Human Resources Management.